sperte/sperte.github.io/tagboard-brand/index.md

 As the design co-founder of a social media company, I was responsible for establishing the brand &mdash; the visual identity and the voice.

-Research started months earlier.
 Because we had no customer base to survey or study, I audited the technology industry, mostly from consumer brands and companies.
-I knew I wanted to create a simple brand that included the name in the logo -- a logotype -- but also recognized the need to have a strong mark that would double as the app's icon.
-It had to be both distinctive and timeless, so I avoided the temptation to use current trends: gradients, overlaps, and simple shapes.
+I knew I wanted to create a simple brand that included the name in the logo -- a logotype -- but also recognized the need to have a strong mark that would double as the app icon.
+It had to be both distinctive and timeless, so I avoided the temptation to use then-current trends: gradients, overlaps, simple shapes, etc.

-After test driving dozens of typefaces, I landed on [Seravek](https://processtypefoundry.com/fonts/seravek/), from the same foundry as the Facebook font, [Klavika](https://processtypefoundry.com/fonts/klavika/).
+I "sketch" ideas in Photoshop, and so after test driving dozens of typefaces, I landed on [Seravek](https://processtypefoundry.com/fonts/seravek/), from the same foundry as the Facebook font, [Klavika](https://processtypefoundry.com/fonts/klavika/).
 It satisfied the requirements of being familiar and friendly but was also customizable and felt high-brow.
 I used it to set our company name, then modified it to have unique character qualities.

 <img src="logotype-comparison.jpg" data-action="zoom">